pbenner/tfbayes/README.md

 	zcat test.nh.gz | tfbayes-treespace-estimate -n 100 -r -d 8000 --verbose=3 median > test.median.nh

 to compute the median.
 The convergence should be checked carefully!
-If the set of samples is large it might be a good idea to adapt the step size parameter (e.g. *--step-size=1000*).
+If the set of samples is large it might be a good idea to adapt the step size parameter (e.g. *-s 1000*).
 To compare the result with the majority rule consensus tree use

 	zcat test.nh.gz | tfbayes-treespace-estimate -d 8000 -v majority-consensus